HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/baseball_bat.md

 # Background

 The Baseball Bat is a smooth wooden or metal club used in the sport of baseball to hit a baseball after it has been thrown.
 By regulation, a baseball bat may not be larger than 2.75 inches in diameter and no more than 42 inches in length.
-A baseball bat can also be used in other ways such as bludgeoning people.
+A baseball bat can also be used in other ways, such as bludgeoning people.

 # Strategies